aherbert/gdsc-smlm/docs/fitting_plugins.rst

      - Select this if using an EM-CCD camera.
 The Poisson-Gamma-Gaussian function will be used to model camera noise.
 The alternative is the Poisson-Gaussian function.
 Only applicable if using ``Model Camera Noise``.

    * - Search method
      - The search method to use.
 It is recommended to use the Powell algorithm for any model.
-The BFGS algorithm is a good alternative for the Poisson noise model.

        The methods are detailed in section :numref:`{number}: {name} <fitting_plugins:Search Methods>`.